 - Did not play high school golf, instead competing on both the national and international levels while earning his academic diploma

 - Turned pro after two years at Florida State

-- Father, Jay, is the head of men's tennis for the USTA.
-Has served as an assistant coach for the U.S. Davis Cup and Olympic tennis teams and was head coach of the 2012 and 2016 U.S. Olympic tennis team
+- Father, Jay, is the director of men's tennis for the USTA.
+Has served as an assistant coach for the U.S. Davis Cup and Olympic tennis teams and was head coach of the 2012 U.S. Olympic tennis team

 - Had his first hole-in-one at age 13

 - If not a professional golfer, would be a professional tennis player

 - Favorite course is The Dye Preserve in his hometown of Jupiter

 - Course he would most like to play is Augusta National

 - Favorite college team is Florida State, and his favorite pro team is the Miami Heat